BertrandKevin/RealSense-Multi-Saving/README.md

 If there is at least a camera connected, the software will start and save all pictures/data.

 ## How to see the pictures/data?
-To see the pictures and the data, you have to go to your Doxuments and then you will find a folder named "Cameras".
+To see the pictures and the data, you have to go to your Documents and then you will find a folder named "Cameras".
 In this folder, you will find 2 other folder:

    -__*ply*__: In this folder, you will find all 3D images